deild/td/README.md

 VERSION:
    1.4.0

-AUTHOR:
+AUTHORS:
+   Tolvä <tolva@tuta.io>
-  Gaël Gillard - <gael@gaelgillard.com>
+   Gaël Gillard <gael@gaelgillard.com>
+   Tarcísio Gruppi <txgruppi@gmail.com>
+   Victor Alves <victor.alves@sentia.com>

 COMMANDS:
-   init, i  Initialize a collection of todos add, a   Add a new todo modify, m   Modify the text of an existing todo toggle, t   Toggle the status of a todo by giving his id clean Remove finished todos from the list reorder, r  Reset ids of todo or swap the position of two todo search, s   Search a string in all todos help, h  Shows a list of commands or help for one command
+     init, i     Initialize a collection of todos.
+If not path defined, it will create a file named .todos in the current directory. add, a      Add a new todo
+     modify, m   Modify the text of an existing todo toggle, t   Toggle the status of a todo by giving his id wip, w      Change the status of a todo to "Work In Progress" by giving its id clean, c    Remove finished todos from the list reorder, r  Reset ids of todo
+     swap, sw    Swap the position of two todos search, s   Search a string in all todos help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --done, -d     print done todos